Moving House in Australia: A Complete Timeline and Checklist product guide

 Four-week task list:

-- Confirm school enrolment at new location (public school zoning applies in all states; check the relevant state education department's zoning tool)
+- Confirm school enrolment at your new location (public school zoning applies in all states; check the relevant state education department's zoning tool)

 - Obtain building insurance for your new property if purchasing (required from the date of unconditional exchange in most states)